geehexx/superprompts/docs/contributing_guide.md

 ### 1. Commit Your Changes

 We follow the [Conventional Commits](https://www.conventionalcommits.org/) standard for commit messages.
-See our [Commit Message Standards](commit_message_standards.md) for detailed guidelines.
+See our [Commit Standards](commit_standards.md) for detailed guidelines.

 ```bash
 # Stage your changes